CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

-induced naturally by $\rho$.
-It extends to a $p$-divisible group $D_{V_3}$ over the ring of integers $V_3$ of $K_3$ (cf. the isogeny class part of the first paragraph of Subsection 5.3) and this extension is unique (cf. [Ta1]).
+It extends to a $p$-divisible group $\tilde D_{V_3}$ over the ring of integers $V_3$ of $K_3$ (cf. the isogeny class part of the first paragraph of Subsection 5.3) and this extension is unique (cf. [Ta1]).